am1553/issue-reporting/LOG.md

 ### What I did

 I implemented a basic `GET /api/health` endpoint to check that the Express backend is running and that the request-response cycle works.
+I also implemented `GET /api/issues` as the first issue-related backend route.
+This route connects to PostgreSQL, retrieves issue records from the `issues` table, and returns them as JSON.

-I also added supporting documentation in the `docs` folder, including:
+I added supporting documentation in the `docs` folder, including:

 - `data-model.md`
 - ADR files